imsskiran/imsskiran.github.io/_pages/data_science.md

 <h2 class="post-list-heading">Data Science</h2>
 ---
 <br>
 The data science category will have two kinds of posts.
-The first kind will provide solutions to the unique problems faced during data discovery, prototyping and production of ML-powered applications in practice.
+The first kind will provide solutions to some of the unique problems faced during data discovery, prototyping and production of ML-powered applications in practice.
 The second kind will fathom the depths of Math and Science behind a few machine learning algorithms and concepts, to provide those answers which are found only through extensive research or in the original publication/ source code of the algorithms.
 These posts will be elaborate and technically sound but will have a cohesive narrative layered with three-act structure and visual imagery to enhance your understanding.

 All in all, the data science posts on Data Sapien will provide you with information which cannot be found with a straight-forward Google or Stackoverflow search, differentiating them from the ocean of Data Science and ML content available on the internet.
 The posts are sub-categorised further to aid navigation.
 <br>